Let’s do a thought experiment.

 The Experience/Relevance (ExRel) Matrix is a great tool to understand your learner’s motivations, and how you can market your training to them.

 Need a rapid way to deliver highly relevant, personalized training on a daily basis to your learner’s?
-Have a look at our OttoLearn Adaptive Microlearning System, which is designed to facilitate ExRel training.
+Have a look at our OttoLearn Adaptive Microlearning Platform, which is designed to facilitate ExRel training.